ruslanlap/PowerToysRun-SpeedTest/README.md

 - WPF (UI)
 - PowerToys Run API
 - GitHub Actions (CI/CD)
+- JSON for settings storage

 ---

 ## 📝 Changelog

-See the [Releases](https://github.com/ruslanlap/PowerToysRun-SpeedTest/releases) page for the latest changes and updates.
+See the [CHANGELOG.md](CHANGELOG.md) for detailed version history and the [RELEASE.md](RELEASE.md) for latest release notes.

 ---